 Typical symptoms of Lyme disease may, but not always, include fever, headache, fatigue, muscle pains, and an identifiable rash called Erythema chronicum migrans.
 This rash occurs in 70-80% of infected persons and has a bulls-eye appearance.
 The rash may also feel warm to the touch but is rarely itchy or painful.

-Lyme disease is usually treated with antibiotics, and patients treated in the early stages of Lyme disease typically make a quick and complete recovery.
+Lyme disease is usually treated with antibiotics, and patients treated in the early stages of Lyme disease typically recover rapidly and completely.
 Knowing the symptoms and identifying them early is key to treating Lyme disease successfully.

 2. ANAPLASMOSIS